Book Cover

 A New Paradigm for Finding Meaning in Life, Grounded in Science and Engineering Principles

-You can read this book in 2 ways:
+You can read this book (for free) in 3 ways:

 This book is still under development, but very close to being ready.
 It is a part of a larger effort known as LifeVisor.AI.